ShenghaoJiang/PastProjects/MicrosoftProject_StereoVisionForPiano/README.md

 # Solve.cpp and solve.h
-# are the code that is used for image processing and computer vision
+# are the codes that are used for image processing and computer vision for finger detection and reconstruction
 # I am responsible for that code